gcallah/BookReviews/mitchell.md

 Mitchell makes a very persuasive case that the American founders were quite concerned with the issue of how property was distributed in their new republic.
-None of them are for complete equality in property ownership, understanding that such a condition would be almost impossible to create, and once created, would be highly unstable.
-But they also were greatly concerned about "too great" a degree of inequality in property ownership.
+None of them were for complete equality in property ownership, understanding that such a condition would be almost impossible to create, and once created, would be highly unstable.
+But they also were very concerned about "too great" a degree of inequality in property ownership.
 For example, he quotes Madison advocating laws that, "without violating the rights of property, reduce extreme wealth toward a state of mediocrity, and raise extreme indigence